gregcope/MoteinoM0CAM-M8/README.md

 # MoteinoM0CAM-M8
 A [Moteino M0](https://lowpowerlab.com/guide/moteino/moteinom0/) [Breakout board](https://lowpowerlab.com/guide/moteino/m0-sensor-shields/) for a uBlox [CAM-M8Q](https://www.u-blox.com/en/product/cam-m8-series) GNSS module.
 This module has an integrated GNSS chip antenna.
-The board also containers an MCP 1711 Low DropOut regulator to power the module.
+The board also containers an MCP 1711 Low DropOut regulator to power the module from Moteino M0 VCC.
 The battery backup (V_BCKP) is constantly powered by the Moteino M0 3.3v.

 A green LED is connected to the TIMEPULSE output (1 pulse per second, synchronized at rising edge, pulse length 100 ms) as a visual fix indicator.